shelbyhamp/SHELBYBRADY-SQA2025-AUBURN/REPO.md

 - A script named `fuzz.py` will randomly test 5 Python functions for bugs or crashes.
 - This will run automatically via GitHub Actions.
+- we had to use 'hypothesis' for fuzz testing instead of 'fuzzing'

 ### Forensics